nikisathe/second/README.md

 #### 2.Download zip file from the repository

-extract it in your desired directory
+ 1.extract it in your desired directory

- run npm install inside the root  directory before running the code.
+ 2.run npm install inside the root  directory before running the code.